JMMP-Group/AMM7_surge/README.md

 To run the AMM7 surge model follow the [AMM7_surge recipe](docs/AMM7_SURGE_build_and_run.rst).
 This recipe forms a template of how to obtain, compile and run the code.

+In the demonstration examples are given how to run on ARCHER2 and also how to run in a Sinularity container (which has been independently tested on a macbook and a linux server).

 As noted additional files are required to run the code.
-To run a full surge model meteorological forcing is required.
-For simplicity this demonstration simulation is configured to run without meteorological forcing (otherwise requiring sea level pressure and 10m winds).
-Tidal boundary conditions are also required - these can be generated following this [recipe](docs/generate_tidal_boundaries.rst) from the [docs](docs) folder, or downloaded elsewhere.
-Finally a domain configuration file is required - this can be generated following NEMO guidelines or downloaded elsewhere.
+These include: a domain file, boundary tides, sea level pressure and 10m winds.
+The are expected to be copied into the INPUTS folder.
+Example files are downloadable from ...